tf4farmer/vmbusify/README.md

 ```

-vmbus-tunnel provide a registry service for them to declare themselves by using their entity names and then, declare all message id they wish to receive and message handler for processing it. the primary key for message is <entity-name, message-id>, for both endpoint, the vmbus-tunnel keeps a set of two-tuple, we call it application message route table.
+vmbus tunnel provide a registry service for them to declare themselves by using their entity names and then, declare all message id they wish to receive and message handler for processing it. the primary key for message is <entity-name, message-id>, for both endpoint, the vmbus tunnel keeps a set of two-tuple, we call it application message route table.

 application message route table two-tuple, the second element of the tuple is a set of triple-tuple that indicating all messages that the entity wish to receive and their message handlers.